 Solving the pet pee needs in apartments

-A new start-up company in San Diego has come up with a unique approach to pet pee issues that offers property managers and tenants the “backyard alternative for high rise living pooches.”
-92101 Dog Solutions is subscription service that provides San Diego high rise dog owners with a fresh grass pee patch delivered to the door.
+A start-up company in San Diego has come up with a unique approach to pet pee issues that offers property managers and tenants the “backyard alternative for high rise living pooches.”
+Urban Dog Solutions is subscription service that provides San Diego high rise dog owners with a fresh grass pee patch delivered to the door.
 In addition, a member of their team returns in person to clean and replace the grass on a weekly basis.

 “I met Tricia, my business partner and co-founder, shortly after she moved to San Diego from Arizona and brought her elderly dog with her.
 The dog had a heart murmur and had to take medicine that caused the dog to frequently urinate.